 Most think of “consensus” as a good thing — and on the surface it is.
 But it has failure points.
 Strictly speaking about the social aspect, and not from a systems aspect (which also has a poison attack vector), all consensus based collective systems are vulnerable.
 Just ask anyone in the Intelligence community.
 Consensus can be blue-pilled, shaken and splintered with chaos, shaped and herded with propaganda, or bought just like any thing else — just throw enough money at it with a well-thought out plan.

 For instance, with enough coin being held of certain coins (nodes), one can effectively buy a seat at the board and dictate the direction of the coin, even an about face from it’s original prime directive (above the surface), or change it’s architecture (below the surface) to make it more vulnerable to attack.
 Another example of consensus corruption happens on wikipedia where a wildly bias and political consensus can craft untruths and propaganda on pages of their platform to suit the agenda and views of a single political viewpoint.
 To survive, an opposing consensus must act as a sort of “gang” or be powerless against the leading consensus.
-Another example is how evil-doers have been able to dilute the effectiveness of the Bayes spam algorithm using the same principle, while not related to the crypto context, it is still poisoning “consensus” in the form of document classification dilution (killing it with chaos).
+Another example is how evil-doers have been able to dilute the effectiveness of the Bayes spam algorithm using the same principle, while not related to the crypto context, it is still poisoning “consensus” in the form of dilution of document or corpus classification (killing it with chaos).

 Perhaps the best example is from the early liberty-minded Bitcoin adopters who feel the republic of the United States of America, or even the empire of Rome — as a political system — is powerless against the holder of limitless currency, hence the reason Bitcoin was formed (purportedly).
 Meanwhile, back at the ranch …